awsdocs/amazon-rds-user-guide/doc_source/USER_MySQL.Replication.md

 You usually use read replicas to configure replication between Amazon RDS DB instances\.
 For general information about read replicas, see [Working with read replicas](USER_ReadRepl.md)\.
 For specific information about working with read replicas on Amazon RDS for MySQL, see [Working with MySQL read replicas](USER_MySQL.Replication.ReadReplicas.md)\.

 You can use global transaction identifiers \(GTIDs\) for replication with Amazon RDS for MySQL\.
-For more information, see [Using GTID\-based replication for Amazon RDS MySQL](mysql-replication-gtid.md)\.
+For more information, see [Using GTID\-based replication for RDS for MySQL](mysql-replication-gtid.md)\.

 You can also set up replication between an Amazon RDS for MySQL DB instance and a MySQL or MariaDB instance that is external to Amazon RDS\.
 For information about configuring replication with an external source, see [Replication with a MySQL or MariaDB instance running external to Amazon RDS](MySQL.Procedural.Importing.External.Repl.md)\.